Ramotion/direct-select-android/README.md

 </FrameLayout>
 ```
-3. Third step - creation of our custom picker box layout, new file named `advanced_example_country_picker_box.xml` contains our custom cell layout, and inserts an additional custom elements that must appear only in picker box, like direction arrows in our example.
+3. Third step - creation of our custom picker box layout, a new file named `advanced_example_country_picker_box.xml` that contains our custom cell layout, and inserts an additional custom elements that must appear only in picker box, like the direction arrows in our example.
 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="match_parent"